Rumyra/blog-rumyra/src/posts/2016-11-06-codevember-number-five.md

 - simple-html-css
 - audio-api
 status: published
+layout: post.html
+image: bridgetStatic.jpg
+summary: "Today sees the last in our Bridget Riley series.
+We'll move on to something different tomorrow..."
 ---

 Today sees the last in our Bridget Riley series.
 We'll move on to something different tomorrow...